Isothermal Equation of State of Three Dimensional Yukawa Gas: Discussion of results

 \section{Discussion of results}

 The dust equation of state, in the weak coupling limit, can be analytically obtained from the model of Avinash \cite{avinash2010thermodynamics}.
 In this model which takes into account the confinement effects, the dust is confined in volume $V_d$ within plasma of volume $V\;(V< V_d)$.
 Further, the canonical ensemble formulation is used where dust is in contact with heat bath at temperature $T_d$.
-The Helmholtz free energy of this system is given by \cite{avinash2010thermodynamics} { } where we still have to take the weak coupling limit in the second term.
-In this equation, where $\alpha=$ electron, ion and dust, $\Lambda_{\alpha}^3= \left(h^2/2\pi m_{\alpha}k_BT_{\alpha}\right)$, $\kappa_D=1/\lambda_D$, $n_d=N_d/V_d$ while $n_e=N_e/V, \; n_i=N_i/V$.
-The weak coupling limit can be taken in the second term by replacing summation with smooth integration\cite{avinash2010thermodynamics} over dust volume $V_d$ as $\sum_i^{N_d} \sum_j^{N_d} () = n_d N_d \int ()\;d\tau $ to give
+The Helmholtz free energy of this system is limit given by \cite{avinash2010thermodynamics}